Skip to main content

 Overview

 The @trigger.dev/sdk provides a custom ChatTransport for the Vercel AI SDK’s useChat hook.
-This lets you run chat completions as durable Trigger.dev tasks instead of fragile API routes — with automatic retries, observability, and realtime streaming built in.
+This lets you run chat completions as durable Trigger.dev agents instead of fragile API routes — with automatic retries, observability, and realtime streaming built in.
 How it works:

 1. The frontend sends messages via useChat through TriggerChatTransport